Back to Blog

 However, early 2024 marked a turning point.
 BRC20, ARC20, and Rune assets sparked significant interest, and Bitcoin Layer-2 solutions experienced explosive growth.
 By May, the rise of Bitcoin staking led to the emergence of a growing number of BTC-wrapped assets, unlocking Bitcoin's liquidity.
 This shift expanded opportunities for Bitcoin holders, enabling greater liquidity, enhanced utility, and access to higher yields—all of which quietly laid the foundation for BTCFi.

-➡️ BlockSec Solution: Address Ownership Verification API
+BlockSec's Solution: Address Ownership Verification API for Enhanced PoR

 FBTC PoR_Source: Chainlink 🔗 https://data.chain.link/feeds/ethereum/mainnet/fbtc-por#operator-galaxy

-➡️ BlockSec Solution: Reserve Ratio Monitoring
+BlockSec's Solution: Real-time Reserve Ratio Monitoring with Phalcon

-➡️ BlockSec Solution: Cross-Chain Monitoring
+BlockSec's Solution: Advanced Cross-Chain Monitoring with Phalcon

 BlockSec Phalcon supports real-time monitoring and automatic reconciliation of all cross-chain transactions.
-Beyond the fake deposit issue mentioned above, it also manages scenarios including arbitrary minting, double-spending, inconsistencies in deposit amounts, and delays in cross-chain minting/withdrawal, etc. Upon detecting any anomalies, alerts are promptly sent through selected channels to the relevant personnel, and simultaneous automated response measures are triggered to prevent potential losses.
+Beyond the fake deposit issue mentioned above, it also manages scenarios including arbitrary minting, double-spending, inconsistencies in deposit amounts, and delays in cross-chain minting/withdrawal.
+Upon detecting any anomalies, alerts are promptly sent through selected channels to the relevant personnel, and simultaneous automated response measures are triggered to prevent potential losses.

 In traditional cross-chain monitoring solutions, losses may have already occurred by the time a depegging event is detected.
 However, Phalcon offers more granular monitoring configurations, backed by a team with the expertise to address all risk points and execute the necessary customized developments.
 This capability enables real-time monitoring of cross-chain processes, ensuring immediate detection of Burn/Lock transactions on the source chain or Mint transactions on the target chain.
+Our collaboration with FBTC exemplifies Phalcon's ability to swiftly identify risks, offer monitoring recommendations, and develop tailored cross-chain monitoring solutions.

 BlockSec Phalcon conducts real-time monitoring of transactions as early as the Mempool stage.
 By analyzing over 200 clearly defined attack characteristics, it detects attack transactions and promptly generates countermeasures.
 It implements a front-running strategy to ensure that the system-generated response transactions are prioritized on the blockchain over the attack transactions, effectively blocking attacks and achieving zero losses.
+This proactive defense mechanism is critical for maintaining the integrity of BTCFi protocols.

 BlockSec Phalcon Monitoring Templates